fatdumplingg/FoodRecommendationSystem-GeneticAlgorithm/README.md

 # FoodRecommendationSystem-GeneticAlgorithm

+### ⭐ Project Name : Foodbank-Data-based Diet Recommendations
+### ⌛ Related Class : Genetic Algorithm
-Shows 2 best choices of diet (combinations of food) based on the desired calorie intake from foodbank database.
+##### Notes : Shows the choices of diet (combinations of food) where their total calories are closest to the desired calorie intake.
+The choices are taken from lists of popular foods in each category of protein, vegetables, fruits, and carbohydrates.
+The resulting choices are 'individuals' picked through tournament selection form the population.
+##### Keywords : genetic algorithm, chromosome, crossover, tournament, selection, population.